 Taste of QLD banner

-At the heart of this program is the biennial Taste of Queensland Showcase where international buyers visit Queensland to engage with a diverse range of growers, producers and suppliers that export to markets around the world.
+At the heart of Taste of Queensland is the biennial Taste of Queensland Showcase where international buyers visit Queensland growers, producers and suppliers.

-Participants also visit exporters’ site operations – enjoying exclusive behind-the-scenes tours and gaining insights into their production methods and techniques.
+Buyers also visit exporters’ site operations enjoying exclusive behind-the-scenes tours, gaining insights into their production methods and techniques.

 Taste of Queensland connects Queensland with the world and the world to Queensland.